zeus440/auth-js/README.md

 # 🔐 AuthJS - Secure Authentication System

 ## 📝 Description

-This project is a user login and registration system focused on secure authentication.
-User passwords are hashed using bcrypt, and JSON Web Tokens (JWT) are used to manage session authentication.
+**AuthJS** is a robust authentication system built with Node.js, focused on security, modularity, and real-world best practices.
+It handles user registration, login, token-based session authentication, and email verification.

 ## ⚙️ Technologies Used